 All Key Stage 4 Business Studies students take part in Enterprise Challenge activities, where pupils are set the task of developing an innovative business concept which is then presented through a formal business presentation.
 This activity is a favourite with pupils as it gives them the freedom to be creative as well as the opportunity to apply their business knowledge.
 They get their opportunity to enter ‘The Dragon’s Den” with their innovative and often thought provoking concepts.

 A-Level Business is increasingly popular both at NTS and nationally with many students going on to complete business related degrees at university.
 We run the OCR Business A Level course which studies 2 units in Year 12: The Local Business Environment and The Wider Business Environment.
 These include study of Introduction to Business and Business Functions.
 Those progressing into Year 13 will study an additional unit looking at the Global Business Environment, which includes a great deal of Business Strategy topics.
 Business Studies is a regularly high performing Nelson Thomlinson School department in terms of “value added” scores.

 The department is incredibly proud of its repeated strong performance in the highly competitive Young Enterprise Company Programme which is open to all Year 12 students.
 Each year a company sets up and develops, produces and sells a product and then attends a series of trade events to compete against other schools.
-In the past 3 years NTS teams have reached the National Finals in London out of 22,000 students nationally.
+In each of the past 4 years NTS teams have reached the National Finals in London out of 22,000 students nationally.